Hungry in Glasgow? The COP26 menu comes carbon counted.

 To calculate each meal’s carbon footprint, the food suppliers at the climate summit partnered with Swedish start-up Klimato, which helps restaurants calculate and communicate the climate impacts of their food.

-The carbon footprint of a food product takes into account greenhouse gas emissions from every stage of the food production process — from cultivation and farming, to processing and transportation, Klimato states.
+The carbon footprint of a food product takes into account greenhouse gas emissions from every stage of the food production process — from cultivation and farming to processing and transportation, Klimato states.
 The group assesses emissions related to each stage of the food product’s “life cycle,” and takes into account country and local market data to then spit out a final emissions total.

 “Low” carbon footprint foods emit 0.1 to 0.5 carbon dioxide equivalent (CO2e) per kilogram.
 “High” carbon footprint foods exceed 1.6 kg CO2e.
-The average meal Britain is “high.”
+The average meal in Britain is “high.”

 Food is a big deal in the global effort to tackle climate change.
 The food industry accounts for a whopping third of global emissions, according to the United Nations.

-Some of the delegates pouring over the menus wondered if the inclusion of Scottish beef burgers was — deliberately or not — a cunning move by the British organizers to showcase how different dishes have a different impact.
+Some of the delegates poring over the menus wondered if the inclusion of Scottish beef burgers was — deliberately or not — a cunning move by the British organizers to showcase how different dishes have a different impact.

 “I can’t quite tell if they are making a point by doing that,” Rohan Mehar, 38, who works for the University of Tokyo.
 “There might be a long game I’m not aware of.
 Or, have they really thought this through?”

-Note: A previous version of this story incorrectly spelled the first name of climate lawyer Ana Maria Kleymeyer.
-The story has been corrected.